jwons/merit-reproducibility-artifacts/README.md

 # Reproducing the results

-The simplest way to reproduce the results is to pull the pre-built Docker image from Docker hub.
-This image almost 4GB so might take a few minutes to download.
-Using a computer with Docker installed, open a command-line prompt and run the following command.
+The simplest way to reproduce the results is to pull the pre-built Docker image from Docker Hub.
+This image is almost 4GB so it might take a few minutes to download.
+To pull the image: use a computer [with Docker installed](https://docs.docker.com/get-docker/), open a command-line prompt and run the following command.
 ```
 docker pull jwonsil/merit-artifact
 ```